← Back to Real Engineering Stories

 Q: How do you configure load balancer health checks?

-Q: What happens when all backend servers fail health checks?
+Q: What happens when all backends fail health checks?

 Q: How do you ensure even traffic distribution?